 Deloitte and Manufacturers Alliance jointly launched a study (hereafter referred to as “the study”) in June 2022 to understand the impact of disruptions on the manufacturing supply chain and gauge the response of manufacturers to these disruptions (figure 1).
 On behalf of Deloitte and Manufacturers Alliance, an independent research company conducted an online survey of more than 200 US-based manufacturing executives in July 2022.
 The survey findings were supplemented with a series of interviews with manufacturing and supply chain executives.

-Shipping delays, parts shortages, and transportation delays due to truck driver shortages and congested ports had the greatest impact on manufacturing companies in the past 12–18 months, according to survey respondents (figure 2).
-Production and profits are the two key areas where this impact has been felt, and a majority of respondents report negative impact to profits of up to 13%.
+Shipping delays, parts shortages, and transport delays due to lorry driver shortages and congested ports had the greatest impact on manufacturing companies in the past 12–18 months, according to survey respondents (figure 2).
+Production and profits are the two key areas where this impact has been felt and a majority of respondents report negative impact to profits of up to 13%.

 These factors suggest that supply chain executives are working to solve a new optimisation problem with more stringent constraints: Costs still need to be minimised, yet resilience and redundancy should be built in to assure supply.
-This calculation is ever more challenging given the rising costs of energy and materials and labor, current workforce shortages, and ongoing logistics challenges resulting from two years of pandemic disruptions.1
+This calculation is ever more challenging given the rising costs of energy and materials and labour, current workforce shortages and ongoing logistics challenges resulting from two years of pandemic disruptions.1

 Key approaches for assurance of supply